 Contest Media: All submitted memory devices, paper notes, and printed transcripts become the property of ILCRA and will be available for participant review at the discretion of the contest chairperson.

 Grading: Contestants will not be permitted to be present during the grading process.
 Transcripts will be marked for identification and corrected in such a manner that it will be impossible to know whose work is being examined until after the grading has been completed.
-A check-off list shall be maintained indicating the submission or non-submission of a memory device from each contestant.
-In addition, no transcript will be rated that has more than 4 percent errors.
+No transcript will be rated that has more than 5 percent errors.

 Errors: Errors shall be determined according to the current rules and guidelines of NCRA "What is an Error?" grading guidelines for the CRR/CBC/CCP Skills Test.